 The MtDNA Project is an all-female lineage of one of the daughters of a proven male or female Mayflower descendant.
 This project hopes to identify the MtDNA Haplogroup of the mothers of these descendants.
 This may help to establish parentage & place of origin in some lineages of women in these lines who have no paper records connecting their birth family with their marriage and children.

-Click here for more information about the FamilyTreeDNA Mayflower project.
+For more information about the FamilyTreeDNA Mayflower project, access the FamilyTreeDNA website.